Talleeenos69/server-writeup/writeUp.md

 #### Hypervisor :

-The Hypervisor that we chose was [Libvirt](https://libvirt.org/), a standard virtualization and hypervisor API for Linux and Unix-based systems.
+The Hypervisor that we chose was [KVM](https://www.kernel.org/doc/html/latest/virt/kvm/index.html), a standard virtualization and hypervisor for Linux and Unix-based systems.
 The installation was rather simple due to cockpit providing an installer via the GUI.

 #### GPU :